A popular postgraduate programme for high calibre accounting graduates which provides full CAP 2 exemptions and excellent employment prospects.

-Chartered Accountants Ulster Society award a prize to the highest performing students overall (excluding the examinations).
+Chartered Accountants Ulster Society award a prize to the highest performing student overall (excluding the dissertation).
 Chartered Accountants Ireland (CAI) award a prize for the best dissertation.
 PwC award a prize for the highest mark in the Research Methods module.

 These prizes are presented at our annual Prize-Giving Event each Winter, when students and their guests attend along with teaching staff, sponsors and other key employers.

 All students on the programme graduate at our Winter Graduation Ceremony in December.
 It is a wonderful event for students and their families.

 Tuition fees and costs associated with accommodation, travel (including car parking charges), and normal living are a part of university life.

 Where a course has additional mandatory expenses we make every effort to highlight them.
 These may include residential visits, field trips, materials (e.g. art, design, engineering) inoculations, security checks, computer equipment, uniforms, professional memberships etc.